1960s Fashion Trends

 At the other end, boots were recommended for wear with everything from tweed walking suits to cut-velvet evening dresses.
 In the first circumstance, they did well, but only the bravest souls went out and bought brocade evening boots.
 Shoes were still low heeled, oval at the toe rather than pointed or squared, and came in glove-thin kidskin.

-What jewelry there was was bigger, more dramatic, and worn one piece at a time.
+What jewelry there was bigger, more dramatic, and worn one piece at a time.
 Pins grew bigger, dumpier, and looked richer with their stones set in blackened metal.
-Daytime earrings were once again up on the ear, but for evening the pear-shaped drop returned to favor.
+Daytime earrings were once again upon the ear, but for evening the pear-shaped drop returned to favor.
 And with the return of long slim sleeves to coats and many suits, gloves had no need to be as long, but they still were—American women had come to like them that way and were evidently reluctant to give them up.